Input and Output

 close the file.

-poem.txt file to confirm that the program has indeed written to and read from that file.
+readline output that this program has indeed written to and read from our new

 Python provides a standard module called

-pickle using which you can store any plain Python object in a file and then get it back later.
+pickle which you can use to store any plain Python object in a file and then get it back later.
 This is called storing the object persistently.